Save the date!

 Brattleboro, Vermont — June 4-6, 2014

-What’s it about?
-The Slow Living Summit is a unique intergenerational conversation about connections — connections between life, health and happiness; between soil, soul and food; between money, community and bioregions; between arts, humor and love.
+The 2014 Slow Living Summit was a unique intergenerational conversation about connections — connections between life, health and happiness; between soil, soul and food; between money, community and bioregions; between arts, humor and love.
 Behind those connections are stories.

-At the Summit, nationally-known speakers and artists will present and perform together, telling stories and exploring narratives.
-Let’s come together, listen, share, and learn how to be the artists of our own lives.
+At the Summit, speakers and artists connected, presented and performed together, telling stories and exploring narratives.
+We came together, we listened, we shared, and we learned how to be the artists of our own lives.

 The Summit themes